programmableproduction/programmableproduction.github.io/_posts/2016-02-22-ArchLinux-Powermanagement-Setting-Hibernate.md

 sudo grub-mkconfig -o /boot/grub/grub.cfg
 ```

-## Update mktinitcpio
+## Update mkinitcpio
 '*mkinitcpio* is a batsh script that create an initial ramdisk environment'.
-You can find more information [mkinitcpio](https://wiki.archlinux.org/index.php/Mkinitcpio).
+You can find more information [mkinitcpio](https://wiki.archlinux.org/index.php/mkinitcpio).
 We need to update the startup hook to add the resume one.
 This will ensure that the system can restore from the hibernation.

-### Add resume hook to /etc/mktinitcpio.conf
+### Add resume hook to /etc/mkinitcpio.conf
-We have to edit in the file */etc/mktinitcpio.conf* the section *HOOK*.
+We have to edit in the file */etc/mkinitcpio.conf* the section *HOOK*.
 This section control the module that are been loaded into the image at boot time.
 You need to add in the set of argument there the *resume* one.

 For example my current section is looking like that.
 ![mkinitcpio Hooks]({{ site.url }}/pictures/mkinitcpio_hook.png)